 Complications Caused by Hip Injury

 - The inability to place weight on one leg.
-Victims will find that they are completely unable to move the affected leg and the pain is accompanied by stiffness and swelling.
+Victims will find that they are unable to move the affected leg normally and the excruciating pain is accompanied by stiffness and swelling.

 - The shortening of one leg.
 When the hip is fractured or dislocated, it can cause one leg to be longer than the other.
 This makes it difficult for the victim to recover his or her mobility and surgery may be required to restore the legs to an equal length.